Saturday, May 11, 2024

 Our first stop is just East of Heppner.
 The valley is saturated with pheasants, chucka and gray partridge.
 Despite a long cold walk we find no owls.
 We then follow Sand Hollow Road to the pass.
 From our windswept perch atop of the pass we park and cook dinner on the stove.
 Two wonderful short eared owls emerge from the grassland and start hunting the golden hillsides.
 I'm enthralled watching the owls catch the wind and float like kestrels in the wind.
 Beyond us the Blues are dusted in snow.
 It's just a perfect place.

-Looking North from Sand Hollow Road
+Looking South from Sand Hollow Road

 This was my first short eared owl sighting in Morrow County.
 We follow Sand Hollow road North, finding a pair of Great-horned owls nesting by the road.
 At Hermiston we charge the car, then we follow the interstate East to Quesna County Park on the Columbia.
 We see a roadside barn owl in the headlights as we pull into the park.
 The park is in a beautiful setting, but the transcontinental freight trains, and a couple of cars creepily driving up to our tent make for a interrupted night's sleep.